seinecle/blog/_posts/2022-08-09-java-frontend-web-app.md

 Now, run it on a server.
 For that, you need to:

 - have a server, in the cloud or else.
-For the test version of Nocodefunctions ([https://test.nocodefunctions.com](https://test.nocodefunctions.com), I use Hetzner where I rent [a bare-metal server with 2Gb of RAM for € 4.15 / mo](https://www.hetzner.com/cloud).
+For the test version of Nocodefunctions ([https://test.nocodefunctions.com](https://test.nocodefunctions.com)), I use Hetzner where I rent [a bare-metal server with 2Gb of RAM for € 4.15 / mo](https://www.hetzner.com/cloud).
 I could use less RAM but my app provides some data-intensive services and it needs to fit in memory.
-The real (non test) version of nocodefunctions runs on a bigger server (also with Hetzner) to the data intensive jobs of more users in parallel - at less than 50€ / mo.
+The real (non test) version of nocodefunctions runs on a bigger server (also with Hetzner) to support the data intensive jobs of more users in parallel - at less than 50€ / mo.
 - have Java installed.
 That is a single download of a [less than 200Mb](https://adoptium.net/) file for Mac, Win or Linux, is [completely free even for commercial use](https://adoptium.net/docs/faq) (no "but Oracle can..." worry to have) and is a one liner / one click to install.
 - have a Java web server to run.
 There are many.
 I personally use [Payara Micro (Community Edition)](https://www.payara.fish/downloads/payara-platform-community-edition/), which is free and is a single file download of 77Mb.
 - launch your app.
 That is a one liner.